 Dogs can make a mess of your yard when they relieve themselves anywhere they want.
-Dog pee causes brown spots on the grass and makes your lawn less attractive.
+Dog pee causes brown spots on grass and makes your lawn less attractive.
 There's also the chance that you'll miss some poop with the scoop, only to step in it later.
 Plus, it's not very sanitary or appealing to spend time in the yard if your dog does its business anywhere and everywhere, a particular concern for parents.
 Fortunately, you can teach your dog to relieve itself in a designated potty area.

 Choose a Spot